Website Support & Maintenance Agreement

 4.1 Telephone Support

-The Agency will provide telephone support between the hours of 9.00am and 5.30pm Monday to Friday, excluding Bank Holidays.
+The Agency will provide telephone support for ‘Urgent’ requests between the hours of 9.00am and 5.00pm Monday to Friday, excluding Bank Holidays.

-The Agency will provide email support between the hours of 9.00am and 5.30pm Monday to Friday, excluding Bank Holidays.
-Emails received outside of these hours will be collected, however no action can be guaranteed until the next working day.
-All new support requests will be acknowledged by email within 2 hours of receipt.
+The Agency will provide support between the hours of 9.00am and 5.00pm Monday to Friday, excluding Bank Holidays, via an online ticketing portal.
+Requests received outside of these hours will be collected, however no action can be guaranteed until the next working day.

 4.3 Onsite Assistance